ADS1: Leave Society

 Playbody, an experimental nightclub and design collective performing at the opening of the V&A East Store House by Diller, Scofidio & Renfro

-In our exploration of models for collective housing, we will use oral history, close observation and documentary practices transcribed and transformed through large scale physical models, photography, animation and film.
+Inspired by Milton Keynes as a site of urban innovation, we will continue to explore models of collective housing, the frictions and the pleasures of how we dwell.
+Challenging received notions of domesticity and family, we will use oral history, close observation and documentary practices transcribed and transformed through large scale physical models, photography, animation and film.
 We will expand our interest to land and landscapes, considering the whole and its parts simultaneously.
-We will explore how new settlements are situated in existing topographies; histories, prehistories, ecologies and geologies; and all sites for pioneering life.
+We will explore how new settlements are situated in existing topographies; histories, prehistories, ecologies and geologies; all sites for pioneering life.
 We will explore methods to both manifest domestic experience and to assert and invent new relationships and architectures for living together.

 San Reimo Collective Housing facilities.
 Summacumfemmer